Dakota State University students walking around campus

 • Any faculty member with outstanding deliverables on any internal DSU award in the prior three cycles will be ineligible for this competition.

-Project Description (Parts A-D)
+Project Description (Sections A-E)

-Part A: Project goals and outcomes
+A: Project Goals and Outcomes

 1. If appropriate, provide background information or context needed by reviewers to fully understand the scope of work, including